opensim/opensim/README.md

 To run OpenSim from a command prompt

  * cd to the bin/ directory where you unpacked OpenSim
- * review and change configuration files (.ini) for your needs
+ * review and change configuration files (.ini) for your needs. see the "Configuring OpenSim" section
  * run OpenSim.exe or opensim32.exe for small regions

-Now see the "Configuring OpenSim" section

 # Running OpenSim on Linux